 Trust me, you don’t want to go there.

 Really, I’ve done it, and it took me about an hour to get the designer back into a workable state.

 But wait, it gets (even) worse.
-If you use one of Yossi’s fab base classes for a window or control, then the code in that base class won’t be run either.
+If you use a base class for a window or control, then the code in that base class won’t be run either.
 In this case, the designer won’t load at all!
 Great eh?

 Now, Visual Studio 2015 and later has an easy way of enabling/disabling this, erm, feature, and that is by a button on the designer surface…

 If you click that, it does the same as the link above, and mucks up your chances of getting any work done!